Context-Free Recognition with Transformers: Proofs

-In our constructions, we leverage padding tokens to associate them with distinct objects.
-For example, when computing the realizability of items in \cref{alg1} and \cref{alg2} on $\ahats$, we will associate each item with a padding token.
-To this extent, we introduce a novel theoretical gadget implementable by $\ahats$ that enables a padding token at some position $\idxi$ to compute the encoding of its associated items from the unique position $\idxi$.
-We formalize this statement in the following lemma:
+Our constructions associate padding symbols with distinct objects.
+For example, when computing the realizability of items in \cref{alg1} and \cref{alg2} on $\ahats$, we associate each padding symbol with an item.
+To enable this, we introduce a novel theoretical gadget implementable by $\ahats$ that enables a padding symbol at some position $\idxi$ to compute the encoding of its associated items from the unique position $\idxi$: \begin{lemma}[Converting a padding-symbol position into an encoding of structured data] Fix a string length $\idxn$, and let